-After 2 years away from my home country due to restrictions from the COVID-19 pandemic, I was feeling ambitious.
-My plan was to enter via land transport (being the only option that didn’t require any testing or quarantine) and fly home to Borneo from there.
-As I was departing on a Friday, I thought it would be nice to check out Kuala Lumpur, the city where I received my higher education nearly a decade ago and hadn’t been back since.
+After two years away from my home country due to travel restrictions from the COVID-19 pandemic, I was feeling ambitious.
+My plan was to enter via land transport, the only option not requiring any testing or quarantine, and then fly home to Borneo.
+Departing on a Friday, I thought it would be nice to check out Kuala Lumpur, the city where I pursued my higher education more than a decade ago and hadn’t revisited since.

-For this weekend trip, my colleague decided to jump onboard and come along for the ride.
-She had an adventurous spirit, so I decided that we should do something of that nature.
-It’s always a lot easier when we have a companion to hike up each other’s courage and confidence on a first-time ride.
+My colleague came along for this weekend trip.
+She had an adventurous spirit, so I thought we should do something of that nature.
+It’s always easier with a companion, boosting each other’s courage and confidence, especially on a first-time ride.

 To be honest, the booking process wasn’t the smoothest.
-Since I was in Singapore, I chose to contact them via WhatsApp as it was the only option besides calling them.
-A deposit had to be paid via bank transfer, which I thankfully managed to do with Revolut.
-Even then, it took days to have our reservations confirmed, and that was after I texted for a follow-up.
+Since I was in Singapore, I chose to contact them via WhatsApp as it was the only option besides calling.
+A deposit had to be paid via bank transfer, which I thankfully managed using Revolut.
+Even then, it took several days to have our reservations confirmed, and that was only after I followed up with a text.

-Fortunately, they are real and we were soon on our way from our accommodation to the park by Grab.
-The park was far-flung, going further than the national zoo, so it might appear dodgy at first but the big rock art would tell us that we had arrived at the right place.
+Fortunately, they are legitimate, and we were soon on our way from our accommodation to the park.
+The park was quite remote, situated farther than the national zoo, so it might appear questionable at first with the single-lane road.
+But the prominent rock art of the park near the end of the road assured us that we had indeed arrived at the right place.

-The day was gladly cloudy, but the path was still fairly muddy from the rain just a day earlier.
-I was tilted 30 degrees sideways for most of the journey, which added to the thrill, but we were constantly reassured that we would not turn turtle.
-Nearly half hour in, we arrived at our destination of a small waterfall where we cooled off and calmed our thumping hearts.
+The day was pleasantly cloudy, but the path remained fairly muddy from the rain just a day earlier.
+I found myself tilted 30 degrees sideways for most of the journey, adding to the thrill.
+However, we were constantly reassured that we would not turn turtle.
+Nearly half an hour later, we reached our destination—a small waterfall where we cooled off and calmed our thumping hearts.

-It wasn’t over on the way back, as we had to make our way downhill this time.
-It was a constantly thumb and foot on the brakes to ensure I wasn’t zooming down and crashing into my companion.
-We certainly did not expect an ATV ride to be this thrilling both ways!
+The adventure wasn’t over on the way back, as we had to navigate downhill this time.
+It was a constant use of thumb and foot on the brakes to ensure I wasn’t zooming down and crashing into my colleague.
+We certainly did not expect an ATV ride to be this suspenseful both ways!

-Back at the headquarters, we washed down our muddy legs with some water and caught our breaths before heading out.
-Grab rides were barely available there, so we decided to walk down 30 minutes to BBQ Lamb KL Kemensah, where we experienced the novelty of dining in the middle of a rushing stream.
-Under the harsh noonday sun, we were given straw hats to barely protect ourselves.
+Back at the headquarters, we washed down our muddy legs with some water and caught our breath before heading out.
+Grab rides were scarce out in the middle of nowhere, so we walked for 30 minutes to BBQ Lamb KL Kemensah, where we experienced the novelty of dining in the middle of a rushing stream.
+Under the harsh noonday sun, we were provided with straw hats for protection.

-Food portions here are only available for 2 and more, so unless you’re a big eater, always come with a company.
-There’s even one vegetarian set for my vegetarian companion.
+Food portions here are available only for two and more, so unless you’re a big eater, always come with company.
+There’s even a vegetarian set for my colleague.
 It’s certainly a dining experience to remember!

-Just mentioning, it’s really difficult to get a ride from out here, but it’s also not impossible.
-Keep trying and you should eventually get a ride!
-If not, walking a little further towards the city would be a good idea to lessen the distance from available cars.
+Getting a ride back to the city was challenging but not impossible.
+We walked a bit more towards the city to reduce the distance from available cars before finally securing a ride.
 Besides this, I don’t see any reason why anyone shouldn’t try riding an ATV.
-It’s definitely a bucket-list-worthy adventure that I have grown addicted to.
+It’s unquestionably a bucket-list-worthy adventure that I have grown addicted to.